Harbin Russians: Japanese occupation

 The Harbin Russians were left to choose between a Soviet citizenship or to remain stateless by support of the BREM.
 The stateless Russians were officially favored by the regime, but in reality, they were not trusted and exposed to a great risk of being arrested as spies for the Soviet Union.
 They were also often enlisted in the army for work along the border to the Soviet Union.
 After the Nazis invaded the Soviet Union in 1941 they were in an even more sensitive situation.
 To separate the anti-Soviet Russians from the Soviet Russians, the former were ordered to wear a badge with the colors of the Czar — later, a white numbered disk of aluminum.

 The Soviet Russians were excluded from the Russian schools and their property was often confiscated, but they were under the protection of the Soviet Embassy.

 After World War II

-In 1945, after the Soviet Army occupied Harbin, the Soviets sent all those Harbin Russians whom they identified as White Guardists and those who had collaborated with the Japanese authorities to labor camps.
+In 1945, after the Soviet Army occupied Harbin, the Soviets held a series of trials for all the Harbin Russians they identified as White Guardists and those who had collaborated with the Japanese authorities; many were sentenced to labour camps.

+In 1949, following the establishment of the People's Republic of China — some Harbin Russians migrated to Taiwan, the United Kingdom, the United States, Canada, Australia.

 After 1952, the Soviet Union initiated a second wave of repatriation of Harbin Russians.
-By the mid-1960s virtually all Harbin Russians had left Harbin.
+By the mid-1960s virtually all Harbin Russians had left Harbin, most of them immigrating to the USSR.
 There were several Russian connections in Australia resulting from refugees leaving Harbin.
-A good portion of the Russian Old Believers left to South America.
+A good portion of the Russian Old Believers went to South America.